Davidoparah/bookmarks/README.md

 - Delete or modify existing collections
 - Smart storage management with automatic syncing
 - Bulk actions for multiple collections or tabs
-- Visual indicators for sync status
+- Visual indicators for sync status (🔄 for synced, 💻 for local)
 - Recycle bin for recovering deleted items

 ## Installation